xsuite/xsuite/docs/particlesmanip.rst

 Introduction
 ============

-Collections of particles for tracking simulations are generated in Xsuite using the xpart modules.
+In Xsuite, collections of particles for tracking simulations are generated using the xpart module.
 Such collections are stored as instances of the :class:`xpart.Particles` class.
 Definitions of all quantities stored by the Particles objexts are available in the :ref:`class documentation<particlesapi>`.